Shaun Suisham: San Francisco 49ers

-Washington Redskins (2006–2009)
+Washington Redskins

 On November 28, 2006, he was signed to the Washington Redskins' practice squad.
 On December 2, he was promoted to the active roster.
 Despite missing his first field goal attempt (from 50 yards) and struggling on kickoffs against the Atlanta Falcons, the team decided to keep him instead of placekicker Nick Novak.
 He would go on to make 8 consecutive field goals to finish out the year.
 He kicked his first game-winning field goal from 39 yards in an overtime victory over the Miami Dolphins in the Redskins' season-opener on September 9, 2007.

 On March 16, 2009, he was re-signed by the Redskins.
 On December 6, he missed a 23-yard field goal that likely would have sealed an upset win against the undefeated New Orleans Saints.
-The team went on to lose the game in overtime, 33-30.
+The team went on to lose the game in overtime, 33–30.
 On December 8, he was released and replaced him with former UFL kicker Graham Gano.

-Second stint with the Dallas Cowboys (2009)
+Dallas Cowboys (second stint)

 On December 21, 2009, the Cowboys signed Suisham, after Nick Folk missed 10 field goals during the season.
 He was two out of three in the regular season.
 On January 17, 2010, he played in the NFC Divisional Playoff game against the Minnesota Vikings, his fourth game after replacing Nick Folk.
 He missed twice, including kicks from 48 and 49 yards, making one field goal from 33 yards.
 He was not re-signed after the season.

-Cleveland Browns (2010)
+Cleveland Browns

 On May 18, 2010, Suisham signed as a free agent with the Cleveland Browns.
 On June 17, he was released after not being able to pass Phil Dawson on the depth chart.

-St. Louis Rams (2010)
+St. Louis Rams

 On August 12, 2010, Suisham was signed by the St. Louis Rams.
 On August 17, he was released after not being able to pass Josh Brown on the depth chart.